 The local contact for the BSA Foundation is the Pacific Skyline Council.
 Donors interested in receiving information about a specific gift they are considering to the Pacific Skyline Council should call the Council Scout Executive, Brian Curtis or the Director of Development, Ron Chang at the Council’s Foster City Headquarters – (650) 341.5633.

-To learn more, click here to download, Giving Questions – Scouting Answers, the current version of one of our most popular donor-oriented publications.
-It covers many difference types of planned gifts and giving opportunities for gifts both large and small.
-If you would like a hard copy of the publication, please send an email with your name, mailing address and telephone number to Ron Chang at email@example.com.
+Download Giving Questions – Scouting Answers, the current version of one of our most popular donor-oriented publications.
+It covers many different types of planned gifts and giving opportunities for gifts both large and small.
+If you would like a hard copy of the publication, please send an email with your name, mailing address and telephone number to Ron Chang at firstname.lastname@example.org.